Mevlana Straße Nr:54, D:B Blok, Muratpaşa/ANTALYA +90 549 502 50 41

 Wait times based on the type of filling

-Amalgam can take about 24 hours to fully harden and reach maximum strength.
-During this period, avoid chewing on the treated side and stay away from hard foods.
+It takes approximately 24 hours for this material to fully harden and reach maximum strength.
+During this time, you should avoid chewing on the side where the filling was placed and stay away from hard foods.

 Why should you wait until the numbness wears off?

-• Biting injuries: You may accidentally bite your cheek, lip, or tongue.
+• Biting injuries: You may unknowingly bite your tongue, cheek, or lip hard and cause serious injury.

 Post-filling nutrition guide